A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Should I let my exchange auto-enroll me in a new health plan if my carrier is exiting the market?

-In general, no. If your carrier is exiting the market at the end of the year, it’s generally an option to let the exchange automatically select a new plan for you that will start on January 1.
-In the opinion of the author, it may not be in your best interest to rely on the exchange’s algorithm.
+In general, no. If your carrier is exiting the market at the end of the year, it's generally an option to let the exchange automatically select a new plan for you that will start on January 1.
+But it may not be in your best interest to rely on the exchange's algorithm.
 Instead, you may be better served by selecting your own replacement plan that most closely meets your needs.

-There are times in which there is no mechanism for automatic re-enrollment mid-year.
-Therefore, it is important to understand options available to avoid becoming uninsured.
+If your insurer is leaving the market mid-year, the exchange might not have an available mechanism for automatic re-enrollment mid-year.
+Therefore, it is important to understand the options available to avoid becoming uninsured.

 If your carrier is exiting the market on December 31, here's how the automatic re-enrollment process works if you don't select your own replacement plan by December 31: